The Foundations Chorus

 A Choral Training Program of the Chorus of Westerly for Adults

-2 - The Foundations Chorus and its members are officially part of the Chorus of Westerly organization.
-You will be a singing "member" of the Chorus family, but you will specifically a member of the Foundations program and not our main symphonic performance chorus (the regular existing auditioned ensemble - and you can audition for that program if you wish, call 401.596.8663 for more details).
+The Foundations Chorus and its members are officially part of the Chorus of Westerly organization.
+You will be a singing "member" of the Chorus family, but you will be a member of the Foundations program specifically and not our main symphonic performance chorus (the auditioned ensemble - and you can audition for that program if you wish, call 401.596.8663 for more details).

-3 - If you are currently a member of the existing auditioned performance chorus you CAN sing in Foundations as well.
+If you are currently a member of the symphonic chorus you CAN sing in Foundations as well.

-4 - How will this be different from the main performance chorus?
+How is this different from the symphonic chorus?

-First, the main chorus requires adults to pass a musical audition.
-The main chorus will sing all the regular ticketed performances and Pops concerts of the Chorus of Westerly's season as normal.
-There is a certain commitment, ability, and demands associated with that ensemble that are a bit more demanding musically and in terms of time.
+First, the symphonic chorus requires adults to pass a musical audition.
+The symphonic chorus will sing all the regular ticketed performances and Pops concerts of the Chorus of Westerly's season as normal.
+There is a certain level of commitment, ability, and demands associated with that ensemble which are a bit more demanding musically and in terms of time.
 Children and teens will continue to be a part of that ensemble arm of the Chorus.
-The Foundations Chorus will not require an audition and its purposes are different from the main chorus.
-First, the Foundations Chorus will serve as an outlet for all those who wish to make quality music with a community of singers.
-Secondly, it will provide a rehearsal pace that will give singers of varying abilities the time to learn repertoire and grow as musicians.
-And, finally, it will serve as a musical training choir of sorts for adult singers, giving those who might not have a deep singing or musical background the fundamental musicianship tools to become confident and independent musicians.
-The ensemble will not perform as part of the Chorus of Westerly’s main performances or as part of the regular concert season, but instead will have their own informal concert at the end of each semester.
+The Foundations Chorus does not require an audition and its purposes are different from the main chorus.
+First, the Foundations Chorus serves as an outlet for all those who wish to make quality music with a community of singers.
+Secondly, it provides a rehearsal pace that gives singers of varying abilities the time to learn repertoire and grow as musicians.
+And, finally, it serves as a musical training choir of sorts for adult singers, giving those who might not have a deep singing or musical background the fundamental musicianship tools to become confident and independent musicians.
+The ensemble does not perform as part of the Chorus of Westerly’s main performances or as part of the regular concert season, but instead has their own informal concert at the end of each semester.

 We will expect you at as many rehearsals as you can attend.
 It is as much about learning music as it is singing and performing it, so missing rehearsals is not ideal.
 That said, attendance policies will be a little easier than the main auditioned performance ensemble.

-All Chorus of Westerly members do pay dues to participate in our programs (regardless of ensemble or age).
-Dues for the Foundations Chorus will be $100 per semester.
-Financial aid and payment plans can be discussed on a case by case basis, but there are some limited funds.
+All Chorus of Westerly members pay dues to participate in our programs (regardless of ensemble or age).
+Dues for the Foundations Chorus will typically be $100 per semester.
+Financial aid and payment plans can be discussed on a case by case basis, but there are limited funds.

-To sign up – As soon as possible, call 401.596.8663 and speak with Genvieve Spitale.
+To register call 401.596.8663 and speak with Genvieve Spitale.
 She will take basic information to you and then send or email you a formal registration form.
 You can then bring payment in to the Chorus, pay with your credit card over the phone, or mail your check to the Chorus of Westerly at 119 High Street, Westerly, RI.
 You can also email Genvieve Spitale at email@example.com.
 Please send to her your name, telephone number she can reach you at, address, and what you think your voice part might be (if you do not know, that is perfectly okay, we can help you figure that out later).
 She will then get back in touch with you via email or phone and ensure you get a registration form.
-Finally, you can also come in to the George Kent Performance Hall and see Genvieve in person any time after January 6, 2020.
-Please note, we will be closed December 23 to January 2 (and Genvieve will be out of the office January 2 and January 3).
-The best time to reach us is between December 12 and 20 or after January 6 on weekdays, 9 am to 4 pm.
+Finally, you can also come in to the George Kent Performance Hall.

-Andrew Howell, the Marion and Bill Palm Music Director of the Chorus of Westerly, and the Chorus of Westerly leadership team recently conducted a national search for a new Assistant Conductor to help lead these new programs.
-After an extensive search process, the organization has appointed Kathryn Aaron, of Niantic, Connecticut as our new Assistant Conductor.
+Andrew Howell, the Marion and Bill Palm Music Director of the Chorus of Westerly, and the Chorus of Westerly leadership team conducted a national search for a new Assistant Conductor to help lead this and other new programs.
+After an extensive search process, the organization has appointed Kathryn Aaron, of Niantic, Connecticut as our Assistant Conductor.

 Ms. Aaron comes to the Chorus of Westerly with a solid background in vocal training, music education, choral singing, and conducting.
 Additionally, she has extensive experience working with youth and adult singers, professionals and volunteers, in many different types of choirs.
 During her professional tenure, Ms. Aaron has worked extensively with many Early Music and Baroque ensembles including Catacoustic Consort, Eudaimonia, Pomerium, and the American Baroque Orchestra.
 She has also shared the stage with many important conductors including Masaaki Suzuki, Simon Carrington, Helmut Rilling, and recently worked with Ian Watson and the Arcadia Players.
 Beyond her performance background, Ms. Aaron is true scholar and student of music.
 She holds degrees from the Peabody Conservatory of Music at Johns Hopkins, the Jacob School of Music at Indiana University, and the Institute of Sacred Music at Yale.
 Her professional conducting work as taken to her to churches and institutions across New England where she has had extensive experience teaching children and adult amateurs how to sing and read music, both in sacred and secular traditions.